The anatomy of a compliance self-audit

 There is no magic quantity or industry standard for the number of internal audits to conduct.
 However, to reduce the number of transactions covered in any specific one, professionals recommend a quarterly cadence.
 Using third-party auditors is also beneficial to help ensure comprehensive and unbiased results.
 Since the COVID-19 pandemic, it has become common to use video conferencing technology to conduct assessments.
 There are substantial time and cost savings to using this method, and it still ensures compliance checks are in place.

 Reducing manual audit preparation makes assessments less of a nuisance for your teams, improving their willingness to perform them.
-Digital audit trails deliver full transparency for ongoing, impromptu or pre-planned assessments.
+Digital audit trails deliver full transparency for ongoing, impromptu, or pre-planned assessments.
 It is even better for organizations to leverage automation to review transaction data as it is processed. e2open’s trade compliance applications perform a verification procedure that automates a two- or three-way match, checking if the declarations match the order and the invoices.
-Some companies also include matching the warehouse receipts against the purchase order (PO).
+Some companies also match the warehouse receipts against the purchase order (PO).

 With access to the right information, the system can also match a declaration against the product master data.
 These capabilities help companies inspect whether a duty reduction they claimed under a special trade program (STP) was authorized.
 It can also help identify duty reductions that were authorized but that you didn’t declare, meaning you may be leaving money on the table.
 Overall, these verifications help ensure that all details between harmonized codes, country of origin and values are properly matched with the information in the declaration and the customs filing packet.
 Machine learning can use the results of these internal reviews to help improve compliance on similar transactions in the future.